 The Moving Planet Orchestra / Saxophone Stories

 Then he began a series of meditative soprano saxophone solo performances, accompanied only by electronic tamboura, aiming toward a nonverbal improvisational storytelling cycle in what eventually became known as Saxophone Stories.
 He appeared at many events over the next several years including Creative Time's "Music of New York" series sponsored by the Lincoln Center Out-of-Doors Festival, the New Dance Alliance Performance Mix series (hosting an entire season), PS 122's Avant-Garde-Arama and Danspace Project's Food For Thought.
 "The spare beauty of its performance seemed a kind of benediction," wrote Jennifer Dunning in The New York Times.
 Occasionally artists from other disciplines collaborated on Saxophone Stories, such as choreographer Douglas Dunn and singer Susan McKeown.
+Some of these performances were included on the Sax/On CD.
 After being encouraged by choreographer and close friend Laura Schandelmeier to try actual verbal storytelling, he began writing short text pieces and incorporating them into the performances.
 He also began adding musicians.
 Out of this grew the idea of developing a large-scale multidisciplinary version of Saxophone Stories around the theme of French New Wave actress Jean Seberg, but after many years of development, and despite interest from Douglas Dunn and others, it was eventually set aside.

 Next came a phase of faster/louder/wilder free saxophone improvisation, working in various duets with drummers and percussionists, primarily drummer David Gould, performing in New York and San Francisco.
 Then came the Imaginary Ensemble, a quintet of didjeridoo, drums, acoustic bass, and a second wind player (Daniel Carter, playing muted trumpet, flute, and sax).
 The Ensemble was devoted to extremely quiet collective improvisation (the so-called "whisper improv"), with the compositions deriving from descriptive text phrases such as "the inside of a balloon" or "the first light of morning."
 The music conveyed visual landscapes via abstract sound.
 The Imaginary Ensemble played at the Anthology Film Archives' Spring Equinox Festival and the Gowanus Arts Exchange Sundays at Five music series.
 The group eventually shed the didjeridoo and collaborated with a quintet of improvisational dancers organized by choreographer Mary Abrams.